Oxynt/AmmoPhysics-extended/README.md

 # AmmoPhysics-extended
-extended version of AmmoPhysics.js forked from three.js repository some changes have been made to use it as general purpose helper.
+extended version of AmmoPhysics.js forked from three.js repository.\
+Some changes have been made to use it as general purpose helper.

+support more dynamic primitive\
+custom/loaded meshes can be used with primitive\
+create compound shapes when THREE.group is used\
-support more dynamic primitive bodies custom/loaded meshes can be used with primitive bodies compound meshes creation using THREE groups three differents methods for contact points detection
+three differents methods for contact points detection